a concise look at the university

 "Deeply rooted in its Catholic and Jesuit origins, Boston College offers an education that is distinctive in spirit and content, that is doubly rich with the best of human thought and with the profound insights of faith," writes Reverend William P. Leahy, SJ, who assumed the presidency of Boston College in 1996.
 "We believe that Boston College provides a transforming experience for young men and women."

 A continued expression of this philosophy, based on the Jesuit principle of cura personalis, or care for the individual, is the faculty's dedication to teaching.
-BC faculty members have been honored for their teaching by the Carnegie Foundation for the Advancement of Education, while the University's overall commitment to teaching has been ranked among the nation's top 20, also by US News & World Report.
+BC faculty members have been honored for their teaching by the Carnegie Foundation for the Advancement of Education and the MacArthur Foundation.

 A Boston College education focuses not only on intellectual development, but also on personal, spiritual and physical development.
-Students are asked to use their abilities, education and acquired skills to help others in need, whether in Boston or Belize.
-Each year, BC students provide some 550,000 hours of community service in the Boston area, while more than 650 students trade vacation for service during Spring Break.
+Students are asked to use their abilities, education and acquired skills to help others in need, whether in Boston or beyond.
+Each year, BC students provide some 550,000 hours of community service in the Boston area, while 700 students trade vacation for service during Spring Break.
 Nearly 2,000 students take part in retreats and spiritual formation activities annually.

 BC offers a wide variety of resources that enrich intellectual and cultural life beyond the campus gates.
 Among these are the Jesuit Institute; Center for Ignatian Spirituality; Boisi Center for Religion and American Public Life; Center for Human Rights and International Justice; Center for Christian-Jewish Learning; Center on Wealth and Philanthropy; Center for Retirement Research; Sloan Center on Aging and Work; Center for the Study of Testing, Evaluation and Educational Policy; TIMSS and PIRLS International Study Center; Center for International Higher Education; Burns Library of Rare Books and Special Collections; Robsham Theater Arts Center; McMullen Museum of Art; Center for Child, Family and Community Partnerships; Center for Corporate Citizenship; Center for Work and Family; Center for Irish Programs, Weston Observatory and Institute for Advanced Jesuit Studies.